-Editor’s Note: This post is sponsored – I was sent several items for the nursery and all are marked as “c/o” throughout the post.
-I’m so grateful for wonderful sponsors like these that allow CB to stay up and running.
-All opinions are my own.
+Editor’s Note: This post is sponsored as I was sent several complimentary items for the nursery and all are marked as “c/o” throughout the post.
+All editorial and opinions are my own.

 After months of planning this magical little room, I can hardly believe I’m finally sharing the end results because that means we’re really really close to meeting this dapper little prince who’s been residing in my growing belly for the past 8 1/2 months (eek!).
 J&I are both so over the moon with how W’s nursery has turned out and we simply can’t wait to welcome our precious bundle of joy home to his own blue and ivory oasis.
 I hope you enjoy this inside look and I’m excited to share more baby news with you soon!